-Another example of the benefits of precise rod string control is temporary, short term, changes to the way a well pumps.
+Another example of the benefits of precise rod string control is temporary, short-term changes to the way a well pumps.
 Transient issues are often best addressed with temporary rod string changes.
-Whether it's setting a pump on tap to clear light debris or shortening stroke length to clear more significant debris, a linear hydraulic pump-jack is capable of quick changes to deal with dynamic well issues.
-Leaving a pump on tap or with an altered stroke length is not ideal after the condition has cleared so the ability to remotely and easily change the pumping parameters can be a significant advantage.
+Whether setting a pump on tap to clear light debris or shortening stroke length to clear more significant debris is necessary, a linear hydraulic pumpjack is capable of quick changes to deal with dynamic well issues.
+Leaving a pump on tap or with an altered stroke length is not ideal after the condition has cleared which means the ability to remotely and easily change the pumping parameters can be a significant advantage.

-In horizontal/shale wells higher output of oil and water also brings higher quantities of gas.
-Despite lower fluid velocities around the wellbore, sand can also be a major issue as it makes its way into the pump (especially if the horizontal section hasn't been sufficiently gravel packed).
-With all of these potential pumping challenges, there is no one "perfect setting" so having the flexibility to make frequent and remote parameter changes can have a significant impact on a well's production.
+In horizontal/shale wells, higher output of oil and water also brings higher quantities of gas.
+Despite lower fluid velocities around the well-bore, sand can also be a major issue as it makes its way into the pump (especially if the horizontal section has not been sufficiently packed with gravel).
+With all these potential pumping challenges, there is no one 'perfect setting.'
+Having the flexibility to make frequent and remote parameter changes can have a significant impact on a well's production.
 The following sections will analyze how each rod pumping solution addresses the more prevalent issues in horizontally drilled wells.

-Example 1: Rod String Velocity Control - Leaking valves, light sand and debris
+Example 1: Rod String Velocity Control - Leaking Valves, Light Sand and Debris

-Although gravity may help seat the travelling and standing valves in a vertical well, it is not required.
+Although gravity may help seat the traveling and standing valves in a vertical well, it is not required.
 Fluid flow and pressure differential should be sufficient to operate the valves.
-Landing pumps at a steep incline (45-70+ degrees) virtually eliminates any gravitational assistance there may have been with valve seating.
-(Hein, N. 2007).
-To improve valve seating spring loaded cages could be used in the downhole pump but these additional parts add more complication because of the potential of getting fouled up with sand or other debris.
-To improve valve operation, more flow (i.e. higher pressure differential) is required, so increasing the acceleration of the downhole plunger can be very effective.
+Landing pumps at a steep incline of 45 to 70+ degrees virtually eliminates any gravitational assistance there may have been with valve seating.
+To improve valve seating, spring-loaded cages could be used in the down-hole pump but these additional parts add more complication because of the potential of getting fouled up with sand or other debris.
+To improve valve operation, more flow (i.e., higher pressure differential) is required and increasing the acceleration of the down-hole plunger can be very effective.

-When the valves in the downhole pump become fouled up with debris or other impediments, the fluid weight in the tubing does not effectively transfer between the standing and traveling valves.
-Depending on which valve is stuck open, the measured rod string weight may be too low (travelling valve not seating on upstroke) or too high (standing valve not sealing on down stroke).
-To clear a travelling or standing valve of debris, it has been found that increasing the up-stroke plunger velocity or down-stroke plunger velocity respectively can be very effective.
+When the valves in the down-hole pump become fouled up with debris or other impediments, the fluid weight in the tubing does not effectively transfer between the standing and traveling valves.
+Depending on which valve is stuck open, the measured rod string weight may be too low (traveling valve not seating on upstroke) or too high (standing valve not sealing on downstroke).
+To clear a traveling or standing valve of debris, it has been found that increasing the upstroke plunger velocity or downstroke plunger velocity respectively can be very effective.

-A possible explanation for this is the increased velocity of the fluid passing through the valve openings (travelling or standing) flushes out the debris which was interfering with the valve operation.
+A possible explanation for this is the increased velocity of the fluid passing through the valve openings (traveling or standing) flushes out the debris which was interfering with the valve operation.
 Additionally, it is believed that gently tapping the pump can be helpful.
-This can be explained by the vibrations generated by the tap jarring the ball and potentially dislodging the debris.
+This is likely due to the vibrations generated by the tap jarring the ball and potentially dislodging the debris.

 Continuous stroking is recommended in wells that are known to produce sand and debris.
-This is because when pumping is stopped the sand in suspension in the column of fluid in the tubing settles to the bottom plugging up the downhole pump.
+This is because, when pumping is stopped, the sand in suspension in the column of fluid in the tubing settles to the bottom, plugging up the down-hole pump.
 When the well is restarted, the sand that has settled down between the plunger and the barrel can result in pump damage or a seized pump.

-(A) Resolution Options with Pump Jack (with VFD)
+A. Resolution Options with Pumpjack with VFD